jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 The *query model* is a pure data model, and is not meant to deliver domain behaviour.
 These models are denormalized, and meant for display and reporting.

-They can be backed by a database, or exist in memory.
+Query models are usually retrieved by performing a query.
+The queries can be handled by a *query processor* that knows how to look up data, say from a database table.

 ### Command handling